top of page

 Ride the waves around Taghazout

-A short drive north of Agadir is this former fishing village, which has transformed into a mecca for surfers with some of the best waves in Morocco.
-The most famous break is barrelling Anchor Point, although there are waves to suit all levels.
 Clustered in both Taghazout and Tamraght are plenty of surf shops where you can hire boards and wetsuits, as well as book a lesson with a skilled teacher.
 Beyond the beaches, you’ll find laid-back cafes, artisan stores and surf-centric shops, making this one of Morocco’s most popular backpacker destinations

 Swim in the pools of Paradise Valley

-An hour's drive from Agadir is Paradise Valley, a lush oasis fed by the meandering Tamraght River.
-Palm trees frame its beautiful gorge, with features picturesque cascades and shimmering pools.
 An easy hike along the main trail takes you to the heart of the valley where you can spend the day swimming and splashing in the cool waters.
 Peppered throughout the gorge are several eateries serving freshly squeezed orange juice and delicious tagines.
-With no public transport available to Paradise Valley, a guided trip is the most convenient option.

 Enjoy an authentic hammam experience

-There’s no better way to immerse yourself in Moroccan culture than with an authentic hammam experience in Agadir.
-This weekly ritual for locals is a sacred tradition and trust me, you will never feel so clean in your life!
-As steam fills the room and opens your pores, get ready for a vigorous olive oil scrub-down that will leave your skin feeling incredible.
+There’s no better way to immerse yourself in Moroccan culture than with an authentic hammam experience.
+It's a weekly ritual for most locals and something I LOVE to do - trust me, you will never feel so clean in your life!
+Plus, there's a sense of camaraderie in stripping off with a bunch of strangers to luxuriate in a steaming hot room.

 To learn more about what to expect at a traditional Moroccan hammam, check out my detailed article here.